SSWConsulting/SSW.Rules.Content/rules/document-discoveries/rule.md

 ### What should be documented?

 All important discoveries and decisions made around a Work Item should be recorded.
-Generally, if you think another Scrum team member would need to know this information or get value from it, then document it.
+If you think another Scrum team member would find the recorded information useful or you will need to recall it in the future, then document it.

 Some examples include: